Candy06544/Introduction-to-networking-concepts/README.md

 The **OSI (Open Systems Interconnection) Model** is a conceptual framework that standardizes the functions of a communication system into seven layers.
 Each layer has a specific role in processing data for network transmission.

 ### Layers of the OSI Model
-s2.
-Private IP Addresses
-A private IP address is used within a local area network (LAN) and is not accessible directly over the internet.
-These addresses are used for communication within private networks, like homes or businesses.

-Characteristics of Private IP Addresses:
-Not Globally Unique: Devices on different private networks can have the same private IP.
-Defined Ranges: Private IPs fall within these ranges:
-10.0.0.0 to 10.255.255.255 (Class A)
-172.16.0.0 to 172.31.255.255 (Class B)
-192.168.0.0 to 192.168.255.255 (Class C)
-Cannot Access the Internet Directly: Requires Network Address Translation (NAT) to communicate with the internet.
-Use Case:
-Connecting devices like printers, computers, and smartphones within a home or office network.
-Ensuring security by isolating internal devices from the public internet.

 1. **Physical Layer**
     -Involves connector and interface specifications as well as medium requirements.It is resposible for the following: